 While sometimes describing someone’s personality type can pigeonhole them and fit them into a tiny box- that really isn’t the best way to understand them.
-It is important to analyze each personality type, and each individual person on a much deeper level.
+It is essential to analyze each personality type and each individual person on a much deeper level.
 In order to truly understand someone, we need to accept that there are different versions and layers to each personality type.
-While most ENFJs are outgoing people who absolutely love socializing, there is a version of the ENFJ which can lean more towards their introverted qualities.
+While most ENFJs are outgoing people who absolutely love socializing, there is a version of the ENFJ which can lean more toward their introverted qualities.
 The introvert ENFJ tends to find themselves feeling much more ambiverted, and so they don’t always fit into the general idea of what an ENFJ should be.
 This can cause them to become mistyped sometimes and even viewed as introverts to some.

 They Become Drained By Certain Interaction

 ENFJs might be outgoing and extroverted people, but sometimes they can become drained by people.
 The fact that they are so in touch with the emotions of others, can be challenging sometimes.
 While they care about those around them, constantly feeling their emotions in an empathetic manner can actually be overwhelming.
-It can cause the ENFJ to be drained after a while, especially when they are spending time with people who are emotionally needy.
+It can cause the ENFJ to be drained after a while, especially when they are spending time with emotionally needy people.
 While they want to be supportive, focusing so much on others can definitely leave them feeling drained.
-The Fe burnout is a very real thing for ENFJs, and so they can become drained by interaction.
+Fe burnout is a very real thing for ENFJs, and so they can become drained by interaction.
 This is something that is much more like an introverted quality and can be surprising to some.
 It can make the ENFJ appear more like an introvert and even cause people to misunderstand them a bit.

 They Are Independent

 ENFJs are actually very independent people, even though this doesn’t always show outwardly.
 While they enjoy being around others and want to do their best to help them, they still need to take care of things themselves.
-Sometimes ENFJs will go off on their own in order to get something done, since they don’t like having to rely on others for it.
+Sometimes ENFJs will go off on their own in order to get something done since they don’t like having to rely on others for it.
 While ENFJs often seek to become someone that others can rely on, they can struggle to return this to others.
-ENFJs don’t want to be someone who is weak or needy, and so they strive to be rather independent people.
+ENFJs don’t want to be someone who is weak or needy, so they strive to be rather independent people.
 This sense of independence definitely makes them appear introverted at times, especially when they are working hard and trying to get something done that they feel is important.

 Their Personality Has Layers

-ENFJs aren’t as simple as their basic description, since they have many layers to their personality.
-ENFJs don’t always expose themselves to others completely, instead they often keep parts of themselves hidden underneath layers.
+ENFJs aren’t as simple as their basic description since they have many layers to their personality.
+ENFJs don’t always expose themselves to others completely.
+Instead, they often keep parts of themselves hidden underneath layers.
 It can take a while for them to fully open, which can cause them to seem a bit internalized.
-These behaviors can be more introverted, since ENFJs have a hard time showing the more vulnerable sides of themselves.
-They possess many layers to who they are, and underneath it all they can certainly possess both extroverted and introverted qualities.
-While they are viewed as extroverts this comes from their connection to the emotions of others, and at the same time they often need time alone.
+These behaviors can be more introverted since ENFJs have a hard time showing the more vulnerable sides of themselves.
+They possess many layers to who they are, and underneath it all, they can certainly possess both extroverted and introverted qualities.
+While they are viewed as extroverts, this comes from their connection to the emotions of others, and at the same time, they often need time alone.
 The introvert ENFJ definitely finds themselves wanting to be alone often, they just don’t always get the chance to do this.